a-morales/kwm/README.md

 a terminal. cd into the containing directory and type ./kwm

-Whenever Kwm is started, it will automatically tile the currently opened windows, using binary space partioning.
+Whenever Kwm is started, it will automatically tile the currently opened windows, using binary space partitioning.

 Kwm mainly consists of three panes so to speak.
 The main pane is the entire screen.
 (minus whatever screen-padding set in display.cpp)